openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

 .. _Strings with JSON:

-Strings Containing JSON in Mako
+Strings containing JSON in Mako
 ===============================

 In the same way that we wait as long as possible to escape, once we know the